Lobelia: Hybrids

 have gained the Royal Horticultural Society's Award of Garden Merit.

 Traditional medicine

 The species used most commonly in modern herbalism is Lobelia inflata (Indian tobacco).
 Use of lobelia for cardiovascular diseases may cause adverse effects.

-Lobelia has been used as "asthmador" in Appalachian traditional medicine.
+Lobelia has been used as an "asthmador" in Appalachian traditional medicine.
 Two species, L. siphilitica and L. cardinalis, were once considered a cure for syphilis.
 Herbalist Samuel Thomson popularized medicinal use of lobelia in the United States in the early 19th century.

 Adverse effects

 Many members of the genus are considered poisonous, with some containing the toxic principle lobeline.
 Because of lobeline's similarity to nicotine, the internal use of lobelia may be dangerous to susceptible populations, including children, pregnant women, and individuals with cardiac disease.
 Excessive use will cause nausea and vomiting.
 It is not recommended for use by pregnant women and is best administered by a practitioner qualified in its use.
 It also has a chemical known as lobellicyonycin, which may cause dizziness.